blueshift-labs/neutron/README.md

 See the `start_consumer` documentation for more information.
 The above shows all the default values being used minus callback_module which defaults to a module which shouldn't exist and is required.

 ### Producing
 How to do an async produce.
 Ideally the producer created by the first call should be put under a supervisor tree or threaded through your program.
+Use create_managed_async_producer and genserver call by name or tuple if you want to do otherwise.
 The sync produce API is also available but is also less efficient as a producer is created in the nif per call

 ```elixir
 defmodule DeliverCallback do